AACOM Involvement with Federal Efforts

 Pain Management and Opioid Prescribing Curricula

-All of the nation’s 35 COMs incorporate both treatment of pain and opioid prescribing curricula into their courses of study based on responses to AACOM's annual survey of the COMs.
 The Educational Council on Osteopathic Principles, a council of AACOM, has designed a curriculum that includes an additional 200 hours in musculoskeletal medicine, most of which focuses on the treatment of pain and functional enhancement through using OMM, a non-pharmacological treatment.
 (Source: Annual Osteopathic Medical School Questionnaire, 2017-2018 Academic Year.)

-The curricula at COMs address both pain management and the treatment of SUDs:
+According to AACOM's most recent annual survey of the COMs, the curricula at COMs address both pain management and the treatment of SUDs:

 COMs Addressing the Opioid Crisis